Most of us have heard that the Sun is an ordinary, typical, unremarkable star. But science shows we're actually anything but average.

 In the 1600s, Christiaan Huygens estimated the distance to Sirius, assuming it was a distant, Sun-like star.

-Sirius A and B, a bluer and brighter star than our Sun and a white dwarf star, respectively, as imaged by the Hubble space telescope.
-Sirius A is the brightest star in the sky, but early estimates of its distance were low, as they didn’t account for the fact that
+This image shows Sirius A and B, a bluer and brighter star than our Sun and a white dwarf star, respectively, as imaged by the Hubble space telescope.
+Sirius B, like all white dwarf stars that exist at present, is composed of elements like carbon, oxygen, neon, calcium, and magnesium.
+But in the future, helium white dwarfs will come to exist as well: spawned from the remnants of fully convective red dwarf stars.

 His result, 0.4 light-years, didn’t account for intrinsic stellar differences.

 The (modern) Morgan–Keenan spectral classification system, with the temperature range of each star class shown above it, in kelvin.
 The overwhelming majority (80%) of stars today are M-class stars, with only 1-in-800 being an O-class or B-class star massive enough for a core-collapse supernova.
 Our Sun is a G-class star, unremarkable but brighter than all but ~5% of stars.
-Only about half of all stars exist in isolation; the other half are bound up in multi-star systems.
+While mass typically determines the color lifetime of a star, numerous factors can influence a star’s evolution.

 Stars come with a variety of properties: mass, color, temperature, ionization, metallicity, age, etc.